TF-LÍF

+History

-HistoryLíf was ordered in June 1994 and delivered 23 June 1995.
+Líf was ordered in June 1994 and delivered 23 June 1995.
 Its formal arrival at Reykjavík Airport was greeted by the president of Iceland, Vigdís Finnbogadóttir.

+In October 1995, Líf participated in the rescue operations after the 1995 Flateyri avalanche, transporting rescuers to the town and airlifting injured survivors out of it.

 During a six-day period in 1997, Líf rescued 39 sailors in three separate incidents.
 On 5 March, 19 sailors from the cargo ship MV Vikartindur were rescued aboard Líf after it suffered engine failure and ran aground on the south coast of Iceland, east of Þjórsá.
 One crewmember from ICGV Ægir washed overboard during the rescue operations and drowned.
 On 9 March, the crew of Líf rescued 10 out of 12 crewmembers from the cargo ship Dísarfell after in sank 100 nmi south east of Hornafjörður.
 The day after, 10 seamen from the fishing vessel Þorsteinn GK were saved aboard Líf after the ship lost engine power and drifted towards the rocky cliffs of Krísuvíkurberg.

 On 9 March 2004, Líf rescued all 16 crewmembers of the trawler Baldvin Þorsteinsson EA-10 after it ran aground in Skarðsfjara on the south coast of Iceland.